MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### AppCacheForceEnabled

-  #### Allows the AppCache feature to be re-enabled, even if it's turned off by default
+  #### Allows the AppCache feature to be re-enabled, even if it's turned off by default (obsolete)

+  OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 97.

   #### Supported versions: